RichterBea/Community-Tutorial/fail2ban-on-ubuntu.md

 Now our first jail works and bans foreign login attempts.

-You can implement now jails for which you have log files on your server.
+You are now able to implement jails for other log files on your server.

 ## Conclusion

-Fail2ban works in default with the `auth.log` and `sshd` service.
-We can expand it to work with other logfiles and other services to make out server more secure.
+Fail2ban works per default with the `auth.log` and `sshd` service.
+You can extend it to work with other log files and other services to make your server more secure.

 ##### License: MIT